rmaryan/MSFS2020-Ardunio-Cockpit/README.md

 Arduino is connected through the native Serial over the USB interface.

 MSFS connection is done through the SimConnect API.
+It is expanded with the [MobiFlight WASM module](https://github.com/Mobiflight/MobiFlight-WASM-Module), since that is the only way to access L-variables and other internal entities.

+Before using this software - please copy the folder *mobiflight-event-module* from [MSFS2020-module](MSFS2020-module) to your MSFS Community folder.
+You can also get the most recent version of this module from the original repository [MobiFlight WASM module](https://github.com/Mobiflight/MobiFlight-WASM-Module).

 Start the Cockpit Connector application.
 Once Arduino is connected to USB and the MSFS is started, click on the "Connect" box - the indicators to the right will show if the connection to the Arduino and MSFS were successful.